alexandertrefz/essence/packages/website/diagnostics.md

 an Argument — including where the Case carries nothing that could differ, as `Box<String>#Tag("x")` under a `Box<Integer>` does.

+## Patterns

+A Pattern names the parts of a value — `{ width, height }` — and is written in the four positions that take one apart: a Matcher, a Case payload binder, a Parameter and a Declaration.
+The grammar is one and the same in all four; what differs is what each position can do with what a Pattern says, and these three are reported where it can do nothing with it.

+### `refutable-pattern`

+A Pattern in a position that can not decline a value holds a member constrained by a written value — `{ width = 0 }` — at any depth.

+A Matcher may hold one, because a member constrained by value asks a question, and an arm whose question is answered `no` falls through to the next arm.
+A `constant` or `variable` Declaration and a Parameter have nowhere to fall through to: a Declaration is the only thing that answers for the name it binds, and a Parameter is bound after the call has already been made.
+A Pattern that declined in either position would leave the Program with no value and nothing to do about it.

+A member constrained by TYPE is not refutable. `{ width: Integer }` is an annotation rather than a test, so in an irrefutable position it is checked and not asked — a value that does not fit it fails as `assignment-type-mismatch`, the way every annotation fails.
+Only the written VALUE of `=` makes a Pattern able to decline, which is also why the bare `{ width }` never can.

+Where the question was the point, write a `match`.
+Its arms are the somewhere else that a Declaration and a Parameter do not have, and a Pattern that can decline belongs in one of them — with the Declaration below it, or the call around it, reading what the arm produced.

+### `redundant-pattern-binder`

+A Matcher's Pattern names the whole value — `case { x, y } as point`.

+Inside an arm, `@` is the scrutinee narrowed to what the Matcher established, which is exactly what the binder would name a second time.
+Write `@` where the name was meant; the names the Pattern's members bind are untouched either way.

+A Case PAYLOAD Pattern may carry one — `case #Rect({ width, height } as box)` — because what the constructor took is not `@`.
+There `@` is the Case narrowed to `#Rect` and `box` is the payload inside it, so the two name different values and an arm has reason to want both.

+### `pattern-without-body`

+A Pattern stands where a Parameter's name would on a native Method signature or on a Protocol Method signature.

+Neither has a body — a native Method ends at its return Type, and a Protocol Method never had a block — so a Pattern there would name parts for nobody to read.
+A signature says what a call looks like and nothing about how it is carried out, and how a value is taken apart is the second question.
+Write one name here, and take it apart in the implementation that binds it.

 ## Match Expressions

 ### `missing-case`